victorrentea/kata-trivia-java/slide/slides.md

 The cheat sheet for algorithmic complexity: [Big O Cheat Sheet](https://www.bigocheatsheet.com/)

 ---

+## 💡 Missing Types in the Codebase
+Working without proper types can lead to runtime errors, hard-to-read code, and slower development cycles.
+Adding types ensures your code is robust and developer-friendly. 🛡️

+### 🏆 Key Benefits:
+- **Improves reliability**: Catch errors before runtime. ✅
+- **Enhances developer experience**: Better autocompletion and IDE support. 🖥️
+- **Simplifies maintenance**: Types act as living documentation for your code. 📜

+---
 ![bg left:23%](../art/copy-paste-keyboard.jpg)

 ## 💡 The DRY Principle
-"Don't Repeat Yourself" 🛑🔄 ensures every piece of knowledge in your system has a single, definitive source.
+"Don't Repeat Yourself" ensures every piece of knowledge in your system has a single, definitive source.

 ### 🏆 Key Benefits: